knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestFileVersions.md

 # Test `/rest/file/{id}/versions`

-## Retrieve file versions
+A file can have multiple versions.

+To view all versions of a file we first create:

 [ ](- "#docId=createDocument()")
 [ ](- "#fileId=createFile(#docId)")
 [ ](- "#oldVersionId=createVersion(#fileId)")
 [ ](- "#newVersionId=createVersion(#fileId)")

-A file can have multiple versions.
-To view all versions of a file we first create:

   - a document;
   - a file: [ ](- "c:echo=#fileId");
   - an old version: [ ](- "c:echo=#oldVersionId");